anjiqbal/100DaysOfCode/README.md

 I also worked on MathsWiz.
 I thought it might be interesting to try Chakra UI - the first time I've tried a UI library myself.
 I used the radio buttons and the checkboxes and then customised them accordingly.
 It was a lot easier than I had anticipated.

 ### Links to work / resources:

+## Day 99 of 100 Days Of Code

+## Week 13 - School of Code Bootcamp

+_Wednesday 7th June_

+### Today's progress:

+- Looked into Create-React-App vs Vite
+- Created component tree
+- Worked on how we would go about uploading videos - research and code

+### Thoughts:

+Today was a good day.
+We began as usual with a standup and going over everything we did yesterday and what we hope to achieve today.
+We decided on separate repos for frontend and backend and we also decided on a GitHub strategy with branching.
+We went over our tech stack and decided to make certain about using Vite as one of the team members had a few doubts.
+Looking into this further made us realise that CRA is now deprecated and although we could still use it, it makes more sense to use something up to date.

+We also worked on our component tree.
+This took lots of time and discussion to make sure everyone understood what was happening and how everything would work.
+We made the decision to make our initial component tree cover just the basic functionality and add to it as the app grew.
+The component tree covered the the search, upload and display functionality.

+We then split off and spent some time looking into areas that would be useful for when we start coding our app.
+I looked into how to upload videos and images.
+I found a package called uploady and had a play around with it to see if I could get it to work.
+I got it rendering and uploading but definitely would need more time to get the complete functionality up and running.
+Others in the team looked at how to implement Bootstrap.
+We came back together after around an hour and shared what we learnt.

+### Links to work / resources: